Entrance to this major heritage conservation day is FREE OF CHARGE.

 From the traditional to cutting-edge technology, the exhibition provides visitors with an opportunity to gather information and to discuss such issues as building conservation and repair, carpet restoration, computer systems, estate management, gates, gilding, glasshouses, insurance, interior decoration, ironwork, terracotta, textiles, windows and even vehicles and visitor attractions.

 By kind permission of Historic Houses (subject to seating availability), you will also be able to listen to both a morning and afternoon address by their guest speakers.
-The 2018 speakers will be announced later in the year past speakers are shown below.

 (FREE ADMISSION is available only to those who are either owners of historic buildings or who are involved in the upkeep, restoration or conservation of historic buildings, their contents or associated landscapes.)